-Data lakes allow various roles within your organisation such as business analysts, product managers, data engineers, and developers to access data with their choice of analytics tools and frameworks.
+Data lakes allow various roles within your organization, such as business analysts, product managers, data engineers, and developers, to access data with their choice of analytics tools and frameworks.
 Data stored in a data lake can easily be copied and accessed by different users.
-While you can provide broader accessibility, you can also control the data access within your organisation.
-Also, with the right visualisation software, any member of your business can monitor, analyse, and review business performance metrics or metrics specific to business units.
+While you can provide broader accessibility, you can also control the data access within your organization.
+Also, with the right visualization software, any member of your business can monitor, analyze, and review business performance metrics or metrics specific to business units.

 Simplified data management

-A data lake ingesting every type of data eliminates the need for data modelling at the time of storing them.
-Therefore, you can filter and model your data when needs arise.
+A data lake ingesting every type of data eliminates the need for data modeling at the time of storing them.
+Therefore, you can filter and model your data when the needs arise.
 It also can store multi-structured data such as store logs, sensor data, social data, and chat data from a variety of sources, making it more versatile compared to traditional ways.
-Beyond these, you can access every piece of information from one single platform, driving efficiency across your organisation.
+Beyond these, you can access every piece of information from one single platform, driving efficiency across your organization.

 Accelerated machine learning

 Data lakes can handle the volume, variety, and velocity of data from different sources in any format and, therefore, can accommodate the large amount of data that Big Data, ML, and AI require.
 They enable businesses to run complex queries and deep learning algorithms to recognize patterns, answer unknown questions, and explore.

 To illustrate the impact of data lakes, it is worth mentioning one of our success stories.